-This chapter is a quick guidance of the $SUPERPRO{\circledast}$ software.
+This chapter is a quick guidance of the SUPERPRO{\otimes} software.
 It describes the functions and features of the programmer that are most frequently used.
-The SUPERPRO 7500 provides two programmers in one, they are: PC mode for engineering and Stand-alone mode for production.
+The SUPERPRO IS416 provides two program modes in one, they are: PC host mode and Stand-alone mode for production.

-- Under PC hosted mode, a PC controls the programmer via a high-speed USB connection to program a chip. - Under stand-alone mode, the user controls the programmer via 20-characters, 4-line LCD display with 6-KEY keypad.
+- Under PC hosted mode, a PC controls the programmer via a high-speed USB connection to program a chip. - Under stand-alone mode, the user controls the programmer via LCD display with 6-KEY keypad.

-In this chapter, all the features being described are in PC mode, while the standalone mode is described elsewhere.
+In this chapter, all the features being described are in PC mode, while the stand- alone mode is described elsewhere.